kylhuk/Download-Box/README.md

-# Synology-Download-Box
+# Download-Box
-A one-stop solution for downloading and managing movies and tvshows on a Synology NAS (or any other system)
+A one-stop solution for downloading and managing movies and tvshows with docker

+> [!CAUTION]
+> This is currently getting a rework done, so don't use this branch unless you know what you are doing.

 ## Overview
 ![Synology Download Box](img/synology-download-box-diagram.png)